Organization Development & Knowledge Management Approved Coach Training Courses

 Coaching skills are an especially valuable foundation for organization development practitioners.
 To accelerate those skills, the Organization Development & Knowledge Management (ODKM) program offers two coaching courses as part of the Master of Science program.

 The two courses are designed for scholar-practitioners to build skills that apply in the context of both coaching and OD work, such as presence, openness, curiosity, and deep listening.
 In the first course students learn the foundational skills of the art of coaching individuals.
 The second course translates the art and practice of coaching into contexts of teams, organizations and other systems.
-These courses develop and deepen participants’ skills across the full range of the International Coach Federation (ICF) coaching competencies (https://coachfederation.org/core-competencies).
+These courses develop and deepen participants’ knowledge and skills across the full range of the International Coach Federation (ICF) coaching competencies.

-In addition, for those students who wish to pursue their first level coaching credential, the courses fulfill approved coach training hours required by the International Coach Federation (ICF) for a first level coach credential -- ACC.
+In addition, for those students who wish to pursue their first level coaching credential, the courses fulfill approved coach training hours required by the International Coach Federation (ICF) for an ACC/Level 1 coach credential.

-These courses include a total of 79 ICF-approved training hours (ACSTH).
+These courses include a total of 79 ICF-approved training hours.

 ODKM 721 – Foundations of Coaching

-- Demonstrate basic coaching skills at an ICF ACC level
+- Demonstrate basic coaching skills at an ICF Level 1

 - Listen beyond words for themes, patterns, imagery